 Storing your drum somewhere safe is important.
 If a drum is stored somewhere where it gets extremely hot, like being left in a car, it could damage your drum to the point that the drumhead become so tight that it breaks the wooden hoop, after which the drum would need to be remade.
 By leaving a drum in the car, the hide on the drum head becomes stretched to the point that, at normal room temperature, it will sound flat.
 A drum left in cold damp conditions for a very long time may become so flat that it is rarely playable.
 It takes a very long time after this to reacclimatise the drum, and often it would require the drum being remade.

-Most people store their drums in their home in a room where they spend most time.
-If you are comfortable with the variations of temperature in that, it is likely that your drum will also be comfortable with it.
+Most people store their drums in their home in a room where they spend most time, like the lounge or bedroom.
+If you are comfortable with the variations of temperature in that room, it is likely that your drum will also be comfortable with it.

 Oiling your drum

 As you play your drums, you can use the natural oils from your skin to moisturise the hide by rubbing your palm over the drum head.
 It becomes a gradual and constant part of caring for and connecting with your drum, and builds that connection even stronger.